iyioon/iyioon-notes/docs/index.md

 **Motivation:**

-The sheer volume of information we receive can be overwhelming at times, which is why I spend a significant amount of time and work organizing my notes Although this meticulous process may be time-consuming, the long-term benefits of having well-structured, easily navigable notes far outweigh the initial investment.
-A well-maintained "digital archive" saves time in the future and helps to focus on mastering the material rather than relying on short-term memory for exams.
+The sheer volume of information we receive can be overwhelming at times, which is why I spend a significant amount of time and work organizing my notes.
+Although this meticulous process may be time-consuming, the long-term benefits of having well-structured, easily navigable notes far outweigh the initial investment.
+A well-maintained "digital archive" helps to focus on mastering the material rather than relying on short-term memory for exams.

 > [!quote] Mortimer J. Adler
 > The purpose of learning is growth, and our minds, unlike our bodies, can continue growing as we continue to live.